The Avatar Returns: Plot

 The episode picks up from the end of the previous episode with Aang and Katara returning to the village from the site of a shipwreck after accidentally triggering a flare alerting Zuko of their location.
 After an argument, Sokka decides to banish Aang from the village.
 Katara initially wanted to leave with Aang since Aang offered to take her to the Northern Water Tribe to find a waterbender to teach her.
 But Aang did not want to come between Katara and her family and she ended up staying.
 Aang and Appa then depart the village to head towards for the Southern Air Temple.

 While Sokka gets prepared to defend his village, Aang and Appa rest on an ice formation before spotting Zuko's ship approaching the village.
 When Zuko's ship arrives at the village, it collapses the wall and towers.
-Sokka charges at Zuko but Zuko was able to easily take him down.
-Zuko then demands the location of the Avatar and grabs Gran Gran saying he would be around this age.
+Sokka charges at Zuko but Zuko easily takes him down.
+Zuko then demands the location of the Avatar and grabs Gran Gran saying he would be around her age.
 Aang then arrives, knocking Zuko off his feet.
-Zuko is shocked to see that the avatar was just a twelve year old boy.
-The entire village was also shocked to hear this.
-Aang gives surrenders himself asking Zuko to leave the rest of the village alone.
+Zuko in his shock at Aang's age, reveals that Aang is the Avatar.
+Aang surrenders himself to Zuko in exchange for leaving the village alone.

-Later in the day, Katara tries to convince Sokka that they need to rescue Aang.
-But Sokka was already prepared and had a canoe and supplies waiting.
+Later, Katara tries to convince Sokka that they need to rescue Aang, but Sokka was already prepared and had a canoe and supplies waiting.
 In the end, they end up taking Appa.
 Inside of Zuko's ship, Aang is being taken by two guards to his prison cell.
 Aang then uses air bending to blow a big gust of wind and defeating both of the guards.
 Aang then quickly jumps onto the deck and forces his way using airbending.
 He ends up in Zuko's personal quarters where they end up fighting and Zuko falls down defeated.

 Aang and Zuko end up on the ship's deck where they begin to fight for a third time.
 Appa flies over with Katara and Sokka; Aang is then knocked unconscious into the water by Zuko's fire blasts.
 Aang then enters the Avatar state and flies himself back onto the ship.
 Appa lands down on the ship to get Aang and fly away.
 Zuko and Iroh then launch a combined fireball at Appa but Aang reflects the fireball with a wind burst knocking the fire ball onto the side of an iceberg.
-This causes the ice to collapse onto Zuko's ship, damaging it.
-Aang, Katara, and Sokka laugh at this while flying away towards the Northern Water Tribe.
+This causes the ice to collapse onto Zuko's ship, damaging it, and allowing the group to escape.

+Katara questions why Aang hid that he was the Avatar, he admits that he never wanted to be.
+Accepting that he must learn to bend Water, Earth, and Fire respectively, the group sets out for the Northern Water Tribe.